catialopesua/TQS_Project_2/Documentation/It1/UserStories.md

     As a user, I want the platform to send me automated reminders (pickup, return, overdue), so I can stay informed throughout the rental process.
 #### • User Story 6.3 - Late return notifications
     As a user, I want to be notified when a renter is late on returning my item, so I can take appropriate action.
-#### • User Story 6.4 - Approve or investigate listings
+#### • User Story 6.4 - Investigate listings
-    As an admin, I want to be able to review listings before they go public, so I can ensure they follow platform rules.
+    As an admin, I want to be able to review listings after they go public, so I can ensure they follow platform rules.
 #### • User Story 6.5 - Manage flagged content
     As an admin, I want to be able to see and take action on flagged listings, reviews, or messages, so I can remove harmful or inappropriate material.